Shit happens, and when it rains, sometimes it pours cats & dogs.

 Well let me tell ya, it’s not a new hand bag or video game that just got released.
 That’s not an emergency!
 A blown tire, AC needs repaired, washing machine or fridge broke; Or my favorite, a super sick Pug that has to go to the vet STAT, those things are considered an emergency.

 How much do you need?
 Well that depends.
 When you’re in debt to your eyeballs, it’s really tough to rationalize the idea of “saving for a rainy day,” especially when there’s a credit card close at hand.
 So many people think, “Well if it’s an emergency, I’ll just put it on a credit card.”
 But it’s that kind of thinking that usually and eventually can lead to debt.
 One swipe of the card, and the cherry has been popped, then that card starts to get all sorts of charges on it, sometimes leading to an out of control balance.

 So a good general rule of thumb – as per “Uncle Dave” is to get $1,000 into a separate savings account.
 That’s a good start.
 But what do you do when you have bills to pay and credit card debt.
 Saving any amount of money can be difficult.

-For most people I’ve worked with (so far) it takes about 6-12 months for them to save up approximately 1K.
+For most people I’ve worked with it takes on average, about 6-12 months to save up approximately 1K.
 What’s been interesting is the usually right at about that 6 month mark, something happens, and that emergency fund needs to be used.